 When did the phrase ‘first world problems,’ turn from a harmless joke into a way to censor someone’s emotions?

 My husband forgot the fries to go with our takeaway the other night and I started to cry.
 I really wanted those fries.
 In all fairness, that morning I found out third-hand that my Dad re-married.
-Fifty-two people liked and commented before I saw my new Stepmother’s post.
+52 people liked and commented before I saw my new step-mother’s post.

 Does that mean I’m not allowed to feel bad?

 My friend Stacey* grew up with Melanie.
-Their families were part of a tight-knit Irish community and the two girls paled around together since they could walk.
+Their families were part of a tight-knit Irish community and the two girls had hung around together since they could walk.
 When they were teenagers, both of Melanie’s parents were diagnosed with cancer and passed within months of each other.

 The grace in Melanie’s comment has stayed with me since Stacey told me the story.
 Today it seems like we judge and label everything, even complaints.

 It’s not a competition

 Everyone’s worst day could be someone else’s best.
 Can’t we just let people whinge without judgement?
 Chances are they are just blowing off steam, so shaming them for speaking will probably just make them feel worse.

 I sound like a sensitive little snowflake, but what I really want to do is be more conscious about the relationship between guilt and privilege.
 Who gets to check whom?